Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

-Thanks to the hard work of John Garfield and Bette Davis, the Hollywood Canteen opened on October 3, 1942, earning $10,000 that first night for veterans hospitals, the equivalent of about $160,000 today.
+Thanks to the hard work of John Garfield and Bette Davis, the Hollywood Canteen opened on October 3, 1942.
+That first night, the Canteen earned an impressive $10,000 for veterans hospitals, the equivalent of about $160,000 today.
 Julie felt strongly that the Canteen should be free, and exclusively for enlisted men.
 As such, admission was only charged on opening night, which was also the only night that officers were permitted entry.
 Between 1942 and the club’s closing in 1945, the Hollywood Canteen hosted an estimated 2,500 servicemen every evening.

-And almost every evening during those war years, you could count on John Garfield to be there too.
+And almost every evening during those war years, servicemen could count on John Garfield to be there, too.

 "We'll Go When We're Called"

-John Garfield’s dedication to the Canteen, his impressive war bond sales, his several tours entertaining the troops, and the touching performances he gave playing enlisted men in his films at the time, were all motivated by his desire to actually be one of the soldiers in the front lines.
+John Garfield’s dedication to the Canteen, his impressive war bond sales, his several tours entertaining the troops, and his touching performances playing enlisted men in his films at the time, were all motivated by his desire to actually be one of the soldiers in the front lines.